channingjou/thearqive-backend/README.md

     Copy the key (including the prefix) from the yellow pop up at the top of the page

-    Add the key to frontend .env file (check discord for .env file info)
+    Add the key to frontend .env file (ssh into arqive server and retrieve the correct env from /carterb/)

 8. Create user groups - This section is a WIP